pacak/bpaf/docs/data/derive_api/_02_custom_names.md

 -v --visible
 ```

-Aliases don't show up in the help message or anywhere else but still work.
+Aliases don't show up in the help message or generated documentation, but still work.

 ```run,id:4
 -H --hidden